Heather Morris Complaining She Has Been Sabotaged On ‘DWTS,’ Melts Down

 — Heather Morris News (@Hemosupdates) March 30, 2017

 Last week, Heather Morris danced with Alan, but they got a score of 30 out of 40.
 This should be more than enough to keep her from getting sent home.
-After a surgery, it would be pretty surprising if Maks was able to come back on the show, though.
+After having surgery, it would be pretty surprising if Maks was able to come back on the show.
 He will be out for at least three weeks, but you never know how long it will end up being.
 The source went on to share more details.

 “Heather said that she doesn’t think that Maks’s injury is as bad as he is saying, and that maybe Peta had something to do with him balling on her.
 Peta has a reputation on set for being jealous, but Heather just seems focused on proving to everyone that she can win this competition.
 She is just acting like a total b***h right now.”

-As of right now, Heather Morris isn’t saying anything about the way she feels about the show.
+As of right now, Heather Morris isn’t saying anything about the way she feels regarding the show.
 Fans are shocked to hear what is being said about her.
 It doesn’t look like she will pull out of the competition or anything and will just have to push hard and try to win it all.
 Heather is a great dancer, and she stands a chance to win no matter who her partner is on the show.
 Heather is already doing a great job of staying in the lead.

 Do you feel like Heather Morris is being sabotaged on the show?
 Do you think that Heather stands a chance of winning this season?
-Sound off in the comments section below on your thoughts, and don’t miss new episodes of Dancing With the Stars on Mondays on ABC.
+Sound off in the comments section below, and don’t miss new episodes of Dancing With the Stars on Mondays on ABC.
 You will have to watch the show to find out when Maks is coming back this season if he is able to do it at all.